kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### New followers

-- A great many of these new accounts are fake accounts managed by the cyber-stalking criminals.
+- A great many of these new follower accounts are fake accounts managed by the cyber-stalking criminals.
 - So, although I was safer in some respects, I was also in more danger in others.
+- Many of these account have profile pics of the faces of teachers and staff at the conservatory of Dénia.
 - From this moment onwards, the English language of the stalker accounts becomes fluent, native, and vernacular.
-- I'm convinced this is when Hazel Smith, her family, and her local English-speaking associates step in.
+- In retrospect, I'm convinced this is when Hazel Smith, her family, and her local English-speaking associates step in.
-- It felt like many more criminal gang networks operating on social media were alerted to my presence and vulnerability.
+- I guess many more criminal gang networks operating on social media were alerted to my presence and vulnerability.
 - In September 2023, however, I have no idea Hazel and Sandra Smith are involved, and have been involved in the story since 2006.
 - This starts to come out in a rather curious way about a month from now.
 - At the time, I believe the wild interest on this tweet and the sudden 1000s of followers I gained were mostly genuine.